jmoak3/Tracer/README.md

     * Early outs help avoid unnecessary recursion
     * Fast Bounding Box Intersections

-Quality object pasted to renderer object of your choice (path, ray) that describes how many samples of each type to take, which light approx techniques (Direct Illumination + Diffuse Inter-reflectancy vs doing a bajillion bouncing rays) to use to speed up, etc.
+Quality object passed to renderer object of your choice (path, ray) that describes how many samples of each type to take, which light approx techniques (Direct Illumination + Diffuse Inter-reflectance vs doing a bajillion bouncing rays) to use to speed up, etc.